usememos/dotcom/content/docs/advanced-settings/metrics.md

 - Resource Creation
 - User Creation

-If you wish to opt out of metrics collections, add the `--metrics=false` flag to your Docker command like so:
+If you wish to opt out of metrics collections, add the `--metric=false` flag to your Docker command like so:

 ```shell
 docker run -d --name memos -p 5230:5230 -v ~/.memos/:/var/opt/memos ghcr.io/usememos/memos:latest --metric=false